Content Migration. How to Move Your Content to a New Website?

 Comments:0

-Website migration is a term eagerly used by technical SEO specialists to describe any activities that result in significant changes affecting the visibility of a given website in the search engine.
+Website content migration is a term eagerly used by technical SEO specialists to describe any activities that result in significant changes affecting the visibility of a given website in the search engine.
 Usually this process concerns changes in the location of the site, CMS, the structure of the website and even its content.

 Website migration types